Fatima-Rami/Fatima-Rami/README.md

 - 👋 Hi, I’m @Fatima-Rami
-- 👀 I’m interested in Node.js, Java and Angular
+- 👀 I’m interested in Java, Flutter and Angular
 - 🌱 I’m currently learning Node.js in my side project and I develop in Java in my professional life
 - 💞️ I’m looking to collaborate on Node.js
 - 📫 How to reach me : by LinkedIn https://www.linkedin.com/in/fatima-rami/